qmk/qmk_firmware/keyboards/preonic/keymaps/programmer-dongato/readme.md

 - Added delete to the backspace key on RAISE / LOWER
 - Removed backlight and added an ADJUST key.
 As the Massdrop kits don't come with backlighting default, I think this is more useful for most users.
 - I have left the Colemak and Dvorak alternate layouts, but they won't map up as conveniently to the other layers.
+- I have included the keyboard layouts so that those wishing to make modifications or new versions of this layout can quickly update their images.